nicoespeon/talk-how-to-change-untested-code/slides/00-draft.md

 Also, it's hard to understand.
 Oh, and deadline is next week.

+> The code requires significant changes to support unit tests.
+I have deadlines to meet!

 ## Who am I?
 (3min)

-My name is Nicolas, @nicoespeon.
+My name is Nicolas Carlo, @nicoespeon.

 I'm a web dev.
 I work at a company named Busbud.
 We do an app to search, compare and book intercity bus tickets across the world.
 If you travel to LATAM, you can use Busbud app and pay in CAD.

 Our codebase is 3 major repos, 8 years old.
-Most of the code we're dealing with, someone else wrote it then left the company.
-Some of the code is tested, but it's rare to have all scenarios covered.
+Most of the code, someone else wrote it then left the company.
 How do we keep moving on fast?

 This talk won't be enough.
 I recommend you to read these books: WEWLC & Refactoring.